emmajanedrews/base-template/_posts/2016-12-28-what-does-the-wasatch-front-market-look-like.md

 ---
 layout: post
-title: What Does The Wasatch Front Market Look Like?
+title: What Does the Wasatch Front Market Look Like?
 tags:
   - Market Update
   - Real Estate